uselagoon/lagoon/docs/using-lagoon-the-basics/docker-compose-yml.md

 ## **`services`**

-This defines all the services you want to deploy. _Unfortunately,_ `docker-compose` calls them services, even though they are actually containers.
+This defines all the services you want to deploy. _Unfortunately,_ Docker Compose calls them services, even though they are actually containers.
 Going forward we'll be calling them services, and throughout this documentation.

 The name of the service \(`nginx`, `php`, and `mariadb` in the example above\) is used by Lagoon as the name of the Kubernetes pod \(yet another term - again, we'll be calling them services\) that is generated, plus also any additional Kubernetes objects that are created based on the defined `lagoon.type`, which could be things like services, routes, persistent storage, etc.